hayeah/sike-react-course/buyshoes-commonjs/_index.md

 # Modular JavaScript With CommonJS

 Note: I now recommend [Webpack](http://webpack.github.io) over browserify/watchify.
-Webpack is a lot faster if your project has a many dependencies.
-I don't have time to update this lesson to use "webpack" yet.
+Webpack is a lot faster if your project has a lot of dependencies.
 The ideas are the same.
 It's easy to switch from Browserify to Webpack, so don't worry.

 JavaScript is broken by default. `let` fixes common bugs caused by `var`, and `=>` fixes common bugs caused by `this`.